 No person who has any direct financial interest in a license for the sale of alcoholic beverages at wholesale shall hold any other license or an interest in any license under the terms of this article.

-(Ord. of 9-7-1999, § 1(4-177))

 Sec.
 6-178.
 Sales and deliveries by wholesalers.